 Besides, there are administrative costs to setting up accounts with multiple brokers and shippers.
 You have to fill out a carrier packet.
 You have to make sure the billing department has all your updated information.
 That’s well worth it for long-term work, but what about a shipper hiring you for a single job?

 Whether you offer live-load trucking or drop-and-hook, invoice factoring is the solution to both challenges.
-Factoring companies pay your invoices today, then collect from your customer, all for a low percentage fee (between 1.99% and 2.99% at Bobtail).
+Factoring companies pay your invoices today, then collect from your customer, all for a low percentage fee (between 1.99% and 3.24% at Bobtail).
 Not only does that ensure reliable cash flow, it also removes the administrative headaches of billing multiple companies.
 Simply upload your rate confirmation and bill of lading on the Bobtail mobile app and get funded, all without contracts, hidden fees, or volume requirements.
-Try it today with a free one-month trial.
+Sign up here to start factoring with Bobtail.